-In 2015, three metal detecting friends uncovered a hoard of 18 silver coins.
+Over the last three years, DigVentures has been investigating a site where metal detectorists uncovered a hoard of 18 silver coins.

 We now know that the hoard was just one small remnant of a much wider Roman settlement, with buildings, mosaics, more silver coins, hundreds of Roman pottery sherds, and a tiny brooch, found on one of three neonatal burials.

 What’s more, with many of the finds dating to around AD 50, it appears to be one of the earliest Roman settlements ever discovered in East Yorkshire.